bojide/host-a-static-website-on-aws-console/README.md

 - Launch EC2 Instances in the public subnets to host the website.
 - Configure EC2 Instance Connect Endpoint for connectivity.
 - Install Apache HTTP Server (httpd) on EC2 instances.
-- Download and deploy the static website files from GitHub using the provided script.

 3. **Load Balancing and Auto Scaling**
 - Set up an Application Load Balancer to distribute web traffic across EC2 instances.